 Global citizenship is becoming a widespread topic in higher education.
 This is because it deals with issues of global interdependence, diversity of identities and cultures, sustainable development, peace and conflict, and inequities related to power, resources, and respect.

-The movement of ideas and cultures through media and technology is growing, international politics and international relations create systems in which we all live, and environmentally we are all responsible for the health and future of the planet.
+The world is becoming more globalised every day, with media and technology allowing ideas and cultures to cross borders faster than ever before.
+What’s more, international politics and international relations create systems in which we all live, and we’re all responsible for the health and future of the planet.

-This means that 21st-century students will require adequate preparation, so that they may succeed in this quickly-developing world, both professionally and personally.
+This means that twenty-first century students need to be prepared so that they can succeed in this quickly developing world, both professionally and personally.

-Universities therefore seek to “internationalise” their campuses by increasing international exposure to their students.
+So it’s no surprise that universities are looking to “internationalise” their campuses by increasing the international exposure their students have access to.